moferg/code-louisville-project/README.md

 ```
 The javascript function(s) I created are:

-1. toggleNav(): used to toggle the nav bar after clicking on the hamburger menu icon
+1. toggleNav(): used to toggle the nav bar and increase the top margin of the content heading after clicking on the hamburger menu icon

 ```